 4. Balance Exercises (daily, 2 sets of 60 seconds)

-.Single leg hop, holding landing for 5 seconds, repeat
+-Single leg hop, holding for five (5) seconds, repeat

 In addition to a conditioning program, skiers need to adequately warm up – an activity that is often neglected with skiing.
 No one would think of running out on the football field or onto the basketball court without warming up first.
 But with skiing, one typically sits in the car for an hour or more to get to the slopes, and then stands in line for tickets and for the lift, before finally sitting on the chair for several minutes.
 By the time one has arrived on the top of the hill, he or she is often stiff and cold.